 ENV 199: Indian Environment and Ecology

-*pending approval by EPC, Psy 277 and 379 will count for major credit in Psychology*
+*pending approval by EPC, HIS XXX will count for major credit in both History and Environmental Studies*

 All four courses are coordinated by faculty at MCC and Women's Christian College and include lectures, demonstrations, tours and discussions by academics, journalists, practitioners, and other experts from institutions all over India.
 Dr. Waheed will offer lectures in some of these courses as well.

 SOU 310 is a general course on the cultures, arts, religions, and history of India from ancient times through the independence movement and to the present.
 Many class sessions for these courses will take place during visits to various historical sites.